Xanxi-Amiga/XACP-V1/applications/games/ZZRastan/licenses/README.md

 with ZZRastan are included in the corresponding ZZRastan source release.

 ---
+# ymfm

+ZZRastan also links the ymfm Yamaha FM emulation library by Aaron Giles.

+ymfm is distributed under the BSD 3-Clause License.

+The exact revision used by ZZRastan 1.0 is:

+    81aec25ccbb98f4873a255f7551ac4dadac59b4a

+The license is reproduced in:

+    ymfm-LICENSE.txt

+---
 # Other third-party components

 Any additional third-party source present in the final ZZRastan build